Title I A - Improving the Academic Achievement of Students

 PSD schools that qualify for Title I, Part A funding are Bauder Elementary, Harris Bilingual, Irish Elementary, Laurel School of Arts and Technology, Linton, and Putnam School of Science.

-PSD creates yearly plans with schools for the funding to provides additional staff for reading and math intervention, materials, and after school/summer instruction.
-These plans must be based on the needs of each school and informed by student achievement evidence.
+PSD creates yearly funding plans for each qualifying school to provide additional staff for reading and math intervention, materials, and after school/summer instruction.
+These plans must be based on the needs of each school and informed by student achievement data.

 PSD coordinates instructional coaches with a smaller portion of the Title I grant at some non-Title I schools based on needs determined by demographics and student achievement data.
-Instructional coaches are placed at schools with literacy and/or mathematics achievement gaps among students in categories of students with disabilities, low socioeconomic status, or English Language Learners.
+Instructional coaches are placed at schools with literacy and/or mathematics achievement gaps and higher rates of students with disabilities, low socioeconomic status, or English Language Learners.

 Parent Involvement in Title I schools

 Research shows that students are more successful in school when their parents are involved in their education.
-PSD encourages parents to become involved on many levels.
+PSD encourages parents to become involved at many levels.
 Parent Involvement policies are in place at each school and reviewed each year.

-Parents are encouraged to become involved in their child's school by joining committees, working in the classroom, attending conferences and school events.
+Parents are encouraged to join committees, work in the classroom, and attend conferences and school events when possible.

-PSD's Community-Parent Advisory Council also gives parents opportunities to take leadership roles.
+PSD's Community-Parent Advisory Council (C-PAC) also gives parents opportunities to take leadership roles.
 The council meets two times per year to advise on parental involvement in programs supported by Title I and Title III (English Language Acquisition) funds.
-Parents of students attending Title I schools who expressed interest on the annual fall Title I Parent Questionnaire receive invitations.
+Parents of students attending Title I schools who express interest on the annual fall Title I Parent Questionnaire receive invitations.

 - Colorado Department of Education Title I site